w3c/publ-a11y-extended-desc/README.md

 Collection managers and accessibility experts need to be able to identify and collect extended descriptions with links to their context image.

+At a platform level, this problem arises because extended image descriptions lack explicit, programmatically identifiable semantics.
+Web accessibility guidance requires that text alternatives and their relationships to non-text content be programmatically determinable, rather than inferred from presentation or author conventions.
+HTML and ARIA follow this same architectural principle by providing explicit semantics for meaningful content, enabling consistent discovery and interaction by assistive technologies.
+While short text alternatives are programmatically associated with images, there is currently no equivalent semantic mechanism for extended descriptions.
+As a result, assistive technologies cannot reliably identify, announce, or expose extended descriptions in a consistent way, even when authors provide them.

 ## Goals

 - Provide machine-discoverable semantics for extended descriptions.